SoniaMatranga/SoniaMatrangaTesi/scheduler-plugins/README.md

 * [Network-Aware Scheduling](pkg/networkaware/README.md)
 * [NetworkTraffic Scheduling](pkg/networktraffic/README.md)

+The networktraffic plugin is based on the [k8s creating a kube-scheduler plugin](https://medium.com/@juliorenner123/k8s-creating-a-kube-scheduler-plugin-8a826c486a1) guide.

 ## Usage

 The new scheduler image is created locally using the command `make local-image`, which will generate a new Docker image `localhost:5000/scheduler-plugins/kube-scheduler:latest`.